gvwilson/thirdbit/src/fiction/in-heck/index.md

 *Crack!*
-A scout bot exploded as another of Special Blazes' fireballs found a gap in its thin carapace, throwing scraps of metal in all directions.
+A scout bot exploded as another of Special Blazes' fireballs found a gap in its thin carapace.
-The other scouts scattered like startled chickens.
+The other scouts scattered in all directions like startled chickens.

 But "in all directions" meant "toward the trees".
 "Run!"
 Maddy yelled,